zulip/zulip/corporate/terms.md

 Our designated agent for notice of alleged copyright infringement on the Services is:

 > Copyright Agent
-> Zulip, Inc.
+> Kandra Labs, Inc.
-> 552 Massachusetts Ave Suite 203
+> 235 Berry St. Suite 306
-> Cambridge, MA 02139
+> San Francisco, CA 94158
 > [copyright@zulip.com](mailto:copyright@zulip.com)

 ### Your Content in our Services